Skip to main content

 • Prescription Defense: Proving that possession of a controlled substance was justified by a valid, legally issued medical prescription.

 Legal counsel may also negotiate for a diversion program or deferred prosecution, especially for first-time or non-violent offenders.
-These programs may allow the case to be dismissed and the arrest record sealed upon successful completion of mandated conditions, offering a crucial path toward minimizing long-term consequences.
+These programs may allow the case to be dismissed and the arrest record sealed upon successful completion of mandated conditions, offering a crucial path toward minimizing long-term consequences of a drug possession charge.

 07 Aug, 2025